Jaredslocker21/organic_cat/README.md

 - Tutor Support on a few occassions.
 Thank You!
 - The slack community has also helped to keep me cool and engaged.
 - Lauren-Nicole helped me with some design.
-- Rebecca Rayner helped me design the CRUD Function and slugify function for my members.
 - Al-Amin Sanusi helped with moral as an ear to talk to and work out problems and issues
 - “I think therefore I blog” walkthrough: Provided initial steps for setting up & deploying the site.
 - "I think therefore I blog" + "Hello Django" + Slack + Stackoverflow + other pupils helped in the creation of the totality.